Speakers & Presentations

 A peek at some of the incredible educational offerings to be featured at Hudson Valley Vegfest 2017!

-(Please note: Exact time of presentations to be posted shortly.
+(Please note: Exact time of presentations posted on the Weekend Schedule Page.
 All dates and times of presentations subject to change.)

 (SATURDAY & SUNDAY)